joegallegos/NextBlog/content/posts/9-first-night-of-pictures-in-co.md

 ---
-title: The start of the Denver trip
+title: First Astro Night in Denver
-description: The start of my 49 day trip back home
+description: The first night of trying some astro pics
 date: 2020-11-14
 ---